Derrick Tan W. M., Ph.D.

 Payments to foreign companies and non-resident professionals for the following services rendered in Singapore are subject to withholding tax:

-iii. payment for the use of or the right to use scientific, technical, industrial or commercial knowledge or information, or for the rendering of assistance or service in connection with the application or use of such knowledge or information
+- Payment for the use of or the right to use scientific, technical, industrial or commercial knowledge or information,

 The applicable rate depends on the nature of the payments and can be up to 22% of gross income.
 The withheld amount is to be submitted to IRAS by the 15th of the month following the payment date.

 Withholding tax can be significant to technology companies where international technology transfer and licensing deals are common.
 For example, a S$5 million licensing fee to a foreign company will effectively become S$5.5 million after including 10% of tax withheld.